 Summary

 Because environmental engineers are so knowledgeable about air pollution problems, they contribute in many ways towards solutions to this global health issue.
 Some engineers study the origins and impact of air pollution, and design technologies to prevent it or clean it up.
-Others educate and advise the public and government about the impact on human health and the environment, using their expertise to deliver a strong message so that action is taken to require the reduction of pollution.
+Other engineers educate and advise the public and government about the impact on human health and the environment, using their expertise to deliver a strong message so that action is taken to require the reduction of pollution.

 Learning Objectives